-Public cemeteries are the most common type of cemetery.
+Public cemeteries are the most common type of cemetery found on Long Island.
 Usually, either corporations, individuals, or other for-profit organizations own them.
 Because these cemeteries are public, there are no religious affiliations or strict guidelines that burials must follow.

 2. Religious Cemeteries

 Generally, religious cemeteries are owned by particular religious organizations.
 The organization may be as large as a Diocese, or as small as an individual house of Catholic worship.
 Religious cemeteries tend to have strict regulations for burial.
 Occasionally, religious cemeteries have regulations on the headstone design as well.